DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 According to the FDA, the ingredients in the Moderna vaccine are as follows: mRNA, lipids (SM-102, polyethylene glycol [PEG] 2000 dimyristoyl glycerol [DMG], cholesterol, and 1,2-distearoyl-sn-glycero-3-phosphocholine [DSPC]), tromethamine, tromethamine hydrochloride, acetic acid, sodium acetate, and sucrose.

 Click here to see how mRNA vaccines work.
-They do not interact with your DNA.
+They do not interact with your DNA and will not change your genetic material.

 What conditions are considered high risk for COVID-19 that could get me early vaccination?